llmrel/llmrel.github.io/accepted-papers.md

 ---
 layout: page
-title: Accepted Papers
+title: "Accepted Papers"
 permalink: /accepted-papers/
 ---

-Content for the Accepted Papers page.
+# Accepted Papers

+#We are pleased to announce the list of accepted papers for the NeuroAI Workshop.
+Congratulations to all the authors!